mrrusof/mrrusof.github.io/_posts/2016-05-26-arbitrage.markdown

 We present algorithms S, S', and R.
 Our solution is algorithm S'.
 Algorithm S is a summary of algorithm S' and is easier to understand.
-Algorithm R is an alternative to algorithm R that computes most beneficial paths on demand.
+Algorithm R is an alternative to algorithm S that computes most beneficial paths on demand.
 The execution time of the three algorithms is $@O(n^4)@$.
 <br /><br />